 - I don’t get manicures anymore (as delightful as I found this back in the day – and I am not against it in general, I consider it an art form, but it helps my eczema and piano playing to have short nails and also creates less waste in the form of bottles of nail polish remover and cotton swabs thrown out.
 I know there are re-usable bottles and cotton pads now).

-- My partner now regularly cuts my hair with hair dressing scissors purchased once for about $30 total Cad.
+- My partner used to cut my hair with hair dressing scissors purchased once for about $30 total Cad.
+Now I go to a salon twice a year because of the low cost.

 - I don’t wear makeup.